What is Medicare Part C?

 What is a service area?

 Each Medicare Advantage plan has a service area.
 This is a geographic area where the plan is available and offers coverage.
 A service area is usually a county, state or region.
-You must live in a plan’s service area in order to join it.
+You must live in a plan’s service area in order to enroll in that plan.